×

 The growing spectrum of buyer expectations coupled with the expansion opportunities of the ILAER sales model requires manufacturers and distributors to develop more diverse sales and support roles.

-Digital engagement is here to stay.
-Not only do buyers require self-service e-commerce options, but sellers require digital marketing investments to monitor buyer purchases while recommending sales expansion opportunities.
 Value-added services and seamless manufacturer and distribution collaboration are advantages of digital sales and marketing.
-Our research shows that 18% of manufacturers and 53% of distributors are making digital investments that include end-to-end customer tracking and fluid cross-departmental data sharing.
+Alexander Group research shows that 18% of manufacturers and 53% of distributors are making digital investments that include end-to-end customer tracking and fluid cross-departmental data sharing.
 Customer success and lead generation representatives are the most prevalent roles in managing this approach, helping manufacturers and distributors sell and gain qualified leads using this cost-effective sales model.

 However, what is crucial for the chemical manufacturing model is application knowledge, an expertise unique to the industry and unavailable in an online environment.
 Overlay specialists are critical to both the manufacturer and the customer, providing as a valuable and knowledgeable support function that ensures adoption.
 The complexity of this sale requires this application expertise in addition to the efforts required to manage the diverse types of stakeholders involved in the agreement.